 Introduction

 Many studies point to the contribution of self-efficacy to writing achievement (Zimmerman and Bandura, 1994; Pajares, 2003; Schunk, 2003; Bruning & Horn, 2000; Perin, 2019; Pajares & Valiante, 2006), but not all findings are consistent.
-When focusing on studies done on schools the findings appear consistent and indicate correlation (e.g., Pajares & Johnson, 1996; Villalón et al., 2015).
-In contrast, when it comes to college students the findings are not unequivocal.
-Some have pointed to a correlation (Pajares & Johnson, 1994) but some have shown that the relationship is limited or non-existent (MacArthur et al., 2016).
-One of the aims of the study is to try to explain when such a correlation can exist and when not.
-Another matter to be examined is how self-efficacy contributes to writers with varying levels of language proficiency.
-Writers with different skill levels are known to differ in a variety of aspects (McNamara et al., 2010; Saddler & Graham, 2007), and here we seek to examine whether the contribution varies between these groups.
-In general, self-efficacy studies in adult learners are not numerous (Perin, 2019; Hood, 2019), and the present study suggests an expansion of knowledge in this area.
+Findings from studies focusing on studies done on schools appear consistent and indicate a correlation (e.g., Pajares & Johnson, 1996; Villalón et al., 2015).
+In contrast, when it comes to college students, the findings are not unequivocal.
+Some studies have pointed to a correlation (Pajares & Johnson, 1994), but some have shown that the relationship is limited or non-existent (MacArthur et al., 2016).
+One of the aims of this study is to try to explain when such a correlation will exist and when it will not.
+Another matter to be examined is how self-efficacy contributes in writers with varying levels of language proficiency.
+Writers with different skill levels are known to differ in a variety of aspects (McNamara et al., 2010; Saddler & Graham, 2007), and here we seek to examine whether the contribution of self-efficacy varies between these groups.
+In general, self-efficacy studies in adult learners are not numerous (Perin, 2019; Hood, 2019), and the present study offers an expansion of knowledge in this area.

-Self-efficacy in writing and its components
+Writing self-efficacy and its components

-Bandura (1997) describes self-efficacy as the self-perception of the abilities to learn and perform tasks as required.
+Bandura (1997) describes self-efficacy as individuals’ self-perception of their ability to learn and perform tasks as required.
 One of the most complex literate tasks is writing, and self-efficacy may contribute to writing performance (Pajares, 2003; Perin, 2019; Pajares & Valiante, 2006).

-Self-efficacy in writing has several categories.
-Initial studies conducted a few decades ago measured self-efficacy primarily by the dimensions of writing mechanics such as spelling accuracy, correct use of words, and the ability to formulate a sentence (McCarthy et al., 1985; Shell et al., 1989).
-Later studies (Pajares & Valiante, 1999) relied on these research tools, but examined additional categories of self-efficacy by other external questionnaires that measure perceptions about writing and the degree of apprehension about writing.
-At the same time, a questionnaire examining the category of self-regulation was developed (Zimmerman and Bandura, 1994), and was found to have a contribution to achievement in writing.
-Another development of a tool for measuring self-regulation was done in a study by MacArthur et al. (2015).
-They combined this tool as a sub-questionnaire within a general questionnaire on motivation.
-The two tools mentioned only address the aspect of regulation in writing, but do not address the self-efficacy associated with writing mechanics.
-A complete questionnaire that addresses both the mechanical categories of writing and regulation was constructed by Bruning et al., (2013), and is the basis for measurement in the present study.
-This questionnaire contains 16 items, which included three categories of self-efficacy: Ideation, Conventions, and Self-regulation.
-The ideation dimension is the self-belief about the ability to generate ideas for writing and develop them through the use of appropriate words (Zumbrunn, 2020; Bruning et al., 2013).
-Accuracy refers to the self-belief to properly use the grammatical elements and accepted characteristics to produce an appropriate and clear wording (Bruning et al., 2013).
-The self-regulation component refers to the belief in the ability to steer the various tasks involved in writing, to manage different emotions during task performance, and to avoid distraction (Zimmerman and Bandura, 1994; Bruning et al., 2013).
+Writing self-efficacy can be divided into several categories.
+Initial studies conducted a few decades ago primarily measured self-efficacy regarding the mechanics of writing, such as spelling accuracy, the correct use of words, and the ability to formulate a sentence (McCarthy et al., 1985; Shell et al., 1989).
+Later studies (Pajares & Valiante, 1999) relied on research tools that measured these as well, but examined additional categories of self-efficacy using other external questionnaires that measured perceptions of writing and the degree of apprehension about writing.
+At the same time, a questionnaire examining the category of self-regulation was developed (Zimmerman and Bandura, 1994), and self-regulation was found to contribute to writing achievement.
+Another tool for measuring self-regulation was developed in a study by MacArthur et al. (2015).
+They included this tool as a sub-questionnaire within a general questionnaire on motivation.
+The two tools mentioned only address regulation in writing and do not address the self-efficacy associated with writing mechanics.
+A complete questionnaire that addresses both the mechanics of writing and regulation was constructed by Bruning et al. (2013) and is the basis for measurement in the present study.
+This questionnaire contains 16 items, which includes three categories of self-efficacy: ideation, conventions, and self-regulation.
+The ideation dimension refers to self-belief in the ability to generate ideas for writing and develop them through the use of appropriate words (Zumbrunn, 2020; Bruning et al., 2013).
+Accuracy refers to self-belief in the ability to properly use grammatical elements and accepted linguistic characteristics to produce appropriate and clear wording (Bruning et al., 2013).
+The self-regulation component refers to self-belief in the ability to steer the various tasks involved in writing, to manage different emotions during task performance, and to avoid distraction (Zimmerman and Bandura, 1994; Bruning et al., 2013).

-Correlation between self-efficacy and achievement in writing
+Correlation between self-efficacy and writing achievement